 Since World War I, when we speak Carpathian Germans, we are only referring to the groups of Germans in Slovakia (the Slovak Germans or Slowakeideutsche, which includes the Zipser Germans) and the Germans of Carpathian Ruthenia (Karpatho-Ukraine).

 When we look at old books, documents, or family memories, please bear in mind that ‘Hungarian’ is referring to a specific citizenship, not to an ethnicity.
 All Hungarian Monarchy subjects were named Hungarians (and usually pretty patriotic about that), yet only a minority (in 1845 some 42 percent) were actually Magyars, ethnic Hungarians.
+For a chronological overview of German immigration in America, go to this post.

 Main German settlement areas and main cities